 What else?
 We’re also super stoked to be carboNZero certified, too, which means that we’re carbon neutral.
 Our business is audited each year to check that we’re complying with the standards, and that’s meant some serious hard work to cut down our carbon emissions from things like travel, landfill waste and electricity use.
 We also offset some of our unavoidable carbon emissions by purchasing carbon credits that are used to regenerate areas of native bush here in NZ.
 Our own company emissions for 2018 were 52.86 tCO2e, and this year we’re making a big push to improve on 2018’s overall reduction of 5.43tCO2e/$M. We’ll keep you posted on our progress!

 And, of course, we’re also using this as a big opportunity to share what we know, and what we’re learning, with our customers.
-Knowledge is power in our view, so you can expect more of the same when it comes to the information we share - blogs and online content that are open, honest and informative about Flick’s own climate change journey, and what it all means for us here in New Zealand.
+That includes pushing for change within the electricity industry, so that we can ensure we’re doing our bit for a carbon-free economy.
+Knowledge is power in our view, so you can expect more of the same when it comes to the information we share - blogs and online content that are open, honest and informative about Flick’s own climate change journey, the impacts of the electricity industry, and what it all means for us here in New Zealand.

 But we’re not finished yet.
 Even though we’ve got a few tools to tackle climate change under our belt, we know there’s so much more to do - it’s a global challenge that won’t be a quick or easy fix.
 Action is the only way forward, and we intend to play a big part in NZ’s low-emissions future.
 Will you join us?